Olive Kelso King: Post-war activities and death

 Due to her father's failing health, King returned to Sydney in 1920.
 She took a position as a volunteer and speaker for the Girl Guides Australia, serving as State Secretary and Assistant State Commissioner.
 She was the first Australian recipient of the Silver Fish Award in 1931, Girl Guiding's highest adult honour.

 During World War II, she volunteered to drive for the Australian Army but was told that she was too old.
 Still wanting to contribute in some way, she studied aircraft inspection and worked as a quality examiner at de Havilland Aircraft Pty Ltd from 1942 to 1944.

 King moved to Melbourne in 1956 and died there in November 1958.

+In 1986 her sister Hazel King published letters that she sent during her war service in the book One Woman at War: the Letters of Olive King, 1915-1920.